-Table~\ref{tab:entire_test_set} shows accuracy on the entire test set.
+Tab.~\ref{tab:entire_test_set} shows accuracy on the entire test set (NoFT setup).
 Since the underlying models differ substantially, a fair comparison to previous work is impossible.
 Nevertheless, a comparison still provides a high-level overview for the state of these tasks.
-Results show that using CODEX with Cover-LS outperforms a T5 finetuned with augmentation \cite{qiu-etal-2022-improving} in 4 compositional splits out of 6 (TMCD, Length, 8-C and 32-C), and outperforms non-finetuned PaLM 540B where demonstrations are selected using a BM25 retriever in all comparable splits.
+Results show that using Codex with Cover-LS outperforms a T5 finetuned with augmentation \cite{qiu-etal-2022-improving} in 4 compositional splits out of 6 (TMCD, Length, 8-C and 32-C), and outperforms non-finetuned PaLM 540B, where demonstrations are selected using BM25, in all splits.

-\tightparagraph{Number of demonstrations (NFT)} We examine how performance is affected by the number of demonstrations and show results in Figure \ref{fig:prompt_size}.
+\paragraph{Number of demonstrations (NoFT)} We examine how performance is affected by the number of demonstrations in Fig. \ref{fig:prompt_size}.
 Cover-LS outperforms Top-K by a large margin across all prompt sizes.
 Moreover, Cover-LS requires just four demonstrations in order to obtain roughly the same results as Top-K with 24 demonstrations.
-As the gap between Cover-LS and Cover-Utt or $\textrm{Cover-LS}_{1}$ shows, covering structures rather than just program symbols or utterance words is especially helpful for small demonstration sets.
+The gap between Cover-LS and Cover-Utt or $\textrm{Cover-LS}_{1}$ shows the importance of covering structures rather than just program symbols or utterance words, especially for small demonstration sets.

-\tightparagraph{FT} Results for our FT experiments are shown in Table \ref{tab:FT}, where we detail separately the method used for demonstration selection at both training time and test time, as those may diverge to avoid over-copying.
+\tightparagraph{FT} Finetuning results are shown in Tab. \ref{tab:FT}, where we detail separately the method used for demonstration selection at both training time and test time, as those may diverge to avoid over-copying.